Lok Sabha polls: Congress promises Rs 1 lakh annual direct cash transfer to women from poor families

 The party also said that it will ensure 50% reservation in government jobs for women.

-The Congress on Wednesday said that it would ensure annual direct cash transfers of Rs 1 lakh to women from economically weaker families, should it comes to power in the upcoming Lok Sabha elections, reported Moneycontrol.
+The Congress on Wednesday said that it would ensure annual direct cash transfers of Rs 1 lakh to women from economically weaker families, should it come to power in the upcoming Lok Sabha elections, reported Moneycontrol.

 The assurance is part of the Congress’ five guarantees for women ahead of the polls, which also includes a 50% reservation for women in government jobs.